What to Know After an Oil Rig Accident

 Shared Responsibility Means You’re More Protected

 You do have some advantages that can help you get what you deserve in your claim.
-First, you have a much larger hierarchy on your rig than there is on a small vessel or tug.
-You typically have several people working above you and also people working below you.
-This means you can count on those people to do their job and often your accident may have been caused by one of those above or below you not doing what they should have done.
+First, you have a much larger hierarchy on your rig than on a small vessel or tug.
+You typically have several people working above you and also below you.
+If one of those people did their job improperly, it may have been the cause of your accident.
 This sometimes makes it harder for your company to blame you for your accident, which they absolutely will try to do.

 Defending Your Case with Written Procedures & Policies